xmidt-org/wrpssp/protocol.md

                      "," | "-" | "." | "/" | ":" | ";" | "=" | "?" | "@" | "[" |
                      "\" | "]" | "_" | | "~"
 ```

-Any whitespace found is ignored as well as the case of the labels.

-- `stream-id`: **Required** The unique stream identifier.
-- `stream-packet-number`: **Required** The 0-index based packet reassembly order.
-- `stream-final-packet`: **Required** Marks the final packet in the stream and
-   end of stream reason.
-Only present in the final packet.
-- `stream-estimated-total-length`: **Optional** Indicates the estimated total
-   length if the stream is a known size.
-The value is informative only.

 ## 3. Segmentation and Reassembly